Courier: Australia

 The courier business in Australia is a very competitive industry and is mainly concentrated in the high population areas in and around the capital cities.
 With such a vast mass of land to cover the courier companies tend to transport either by air or by the main transport routes and national highways.
 The only large company that provides a country-wide service is Australia Post.

+Australian Post operates quite differently to government departments, as it is government-owned enterprise focused on service delivery in a competitive market.
+It operates in a fully competitive market against other delivery services such as Fastway, UPS, and Transdirect.

 China

 International courier services in China include TNT, EMS International, DHL, FedEx and UPS.
 These companies provide nominal worldwide service for both inbound and outbound shipments, connecting China to countries such as the US, Australia, United Kingdom, and New Zealand.
-Of the international courier services, the Dutch company TNT is considered to have the most capable local fluency and efficacy for third- and fourth- tiered cities.
-EMS International is a unit of China Post, and as such is not available for shipments originating outside of China.
+Of the international courier services, the Dutch company TNT is considered to have the most capable local fluency and efficacy for third- and fourth-tiered cities.
+EMS International is a unit of China Post, and as such is not available for shipments originating outside China.

-Domestic courier services include SF Express, YTO Express (圆通), E-EMS (E邮宝) and many other operators of sometimes microscopic scales.
+Domestic courier services include SF Express, STO Express (申通), ZTO Express (中通), YTO Express (圆通), E-EMS (E邮宝), Cainiao Express (菜鸟) and many other operators of sometimes microscopic scales.
 E-EMS, is the special product of a co-operative arrangement between China Post and Alipay, which is the online payment unit of Alibaba Group.
 It is only available for the delivery of online purchases made using Alipay.

 Within the Municipality of Beijing, TongCheng KuaiDi (同城快递), also a unit of China Post, provides intra-city service using cargo bicycles.

 India

-International courier services in India include DHL, FedEx, Blue Dart Express, Ekart, DTDC, VRL Courier Services, Delhivery, TNT, Amazon.com, OCS and Gati Ltd. Apart from these, several local couriers also operate across India.
+International courier services in India include DHL, FedEx, Blue Dart Express,Spicexpress and Logistics Pvt Ltd, Ekart, DTDC, VRL Courier Services, Delhivery, TNT, Amazon.com, OCS and Gati Ltd. Apart from these, several local couriers also operate across India.
 Almost all of these couriers can be tracked online.
 India Post, an undertaking by the Indian government, is the largest courier service with around 155 thousand branches (comprising 139 thousand (90%) in rural areas and 16 thousand (10%) in urban areas).
-All couriers uses the PIN code or postal index number introduced by India Post to locate delivery address.
+All couriers use the PIN code or postal index number introduced by India Post to locate delivery address.
+Additionally, the contact number of the recipient and sender are voluntarily added on the courier for ease of locating the address.